riatelab/geotoolbox/doc_index.md

 *To create a featureCollection from anything.*

-- [**`featurecollection()`**](global.html#featurecollection) - The function allows to retrieve a FeatureCollection from a topoJSON, an array of features, a single feature, an array of geometries, a single geometry, an array of objects with coordinates (points), an array coordinates (points) or a couple of coordinates (points).
+- [**`togeojson()`**](global.html#togeojson) - The function allows to retrieve a geoJSON FeatureCollection from a topoJSON, an array of features, a single feature, an array of geometries, a single geometry, an array of objects with coordinates (points), an array coordinates (points) or a couple of coordinates (points).

 *Some functions for handling data.
 These functions can be applied to a geoJSON (in this case, properties are considered) or a simple data table (array of objects).*